santhoshtr/AutonymFont/README.md

 Autonym Font
 ===========

-A font that can render all language autonyms
+A font that can render all language autonyms.

 If we want to show a large number of languages written in their own scripts(autonyms), we cannot apply the usual webfonts to it.
 This is because